How the HIOKI PQ3198 Power Quality Analyzer Works

 Trend monitoring mode

-The orange phase lines represent voltage entering the measurement chain.
+Voltage information entering the measurement chain.

-The blue layer stands for current-related information needed for phase and power calculation.
+Current information needed for phase and power calculation.

-The green outcome represents stable trend and energy information.
+Stable trend and energy information.

 Related Models On RCCE